TeX-Live/tlcontrib/texmf-dist/doc/latex/acrotex/README.md

 6) Documentation for AeB (AcroTeX eDucatation Bundle) and eForms (including insdljs and dljslib).

+What's New (2019-08-13) Use \protect when formatting a enhanced preview value.
+Other minor changes and bug fixes.

 What's New (2019-05-24) Added the enhanced preview feature.
 When in effect along with ordinary preview, captions of buttons and initial values of other fields are viewable